 The beauty of the wok is that you can use it for all sorts of techniques, but its real purpose in life is stir-frying.
 I usually eat several stir-fries in any given week—I don't know of any other dish that can top its convenience, versatility, or pure deliciousness.
 No matter what the contents of my fridge look like, I know that I can have an awesome stir-fry on the table in virtually no time.
-We've rounded up 25 of our favorite recipes, from kung pao chicken two ways and crab fried rice to vegetarian lo mein and Korean-style pork, to illustrate the incredible variety that's just a wok away.
+We've rounded up 28 of our favorite recipes, from kung pao chicken multiple ways and crab fried rice to vegetarian lo mein and Korean-style pork, to illustrate the incredible variety that's just a wok away.

 They don't always get as much attention as the noodles, stews, or barbecue, but stir-fries are a major part of Korean cuisine.
 If you need an introduction to Korean stir-fries, try this spicy-sweet dish made with pork shoulder marinated in gochujang (Korean chili paste) and gochugaru (Korean dried-chili powder).

 This homestyle Cantonese dish pairs scrambled eggs and shrimp with ginger, garlic, and Chinese chives—a classic flavor base in Chinese cooking.
 Brining the shrimp with baking soda helps keep them plump and tender.
 Not in the mood for shrimp?
-You could easily make the dish with roast pork or no meat at all.
+You could easily make the dish with roast pork, or no meat at all.

-Leafy greens like bok choy, gai lan, and Chinese spinach have a fresh, vegetal flavor that can be easily overshadowed.
-Cooking them quickly and simply is the best way to preserve that flavor—here we use a handful of aromatics and subtle seasonings to highlight the bok choy.
+Leafy greens like bok choy, gai lan, and Chinese spinach have a fresh, vegetal flavor that can easily be overshadowed.
+Cooking them quickly and simply is the best way to preserve that flavor—here, we use a handful of aromatics and subtle seasonings to highlight the bok choy.